Jones reveals early onset dementia diagnosis

 "I'm not able to perform like I could.
 And I just want to lead a happy, healthy, normal life.

 "I feel that's been taken away and there's nothing I can do.
-I can't train harder,

-"I can't play the referee, I don't know what the rules of the game are anymore.
+"I can't train harder, I can't play the referee, I don't know what the rules of the game are anymore."

-Jones skippered his country 33 times including captain of the Grand Slam winning team of 2008, took up the role of Welsh Rugby Union following his retirement but stepped down in October 2020.
+Jones, who skippered his country 33 times including captain of the Grand Slam winning team of 2008, took up the role of Welsh Rugby Union following his retirement but stepped down in October 2020.

 The former Ospreys forward was initially diagnosed with depression and began to have short-term memory problems and was becoming forgetful.